antoine-mouchamps/gymtorax/docs/About GymTorax.rst

 TORAX is an open-source plasma simulator based on 1D transport equations.
-It models the time evolution of key plasma quantities such as temperatures, densities, magnetic flux, and derived performance metrics (e.g. safety factor q, fusion gain Q).
+It models the time evolution of key plasma quantities such as temperatures, densities, magnetic flux, and derived performance metrics (e.g. safety factor :math:`q`, fusion gain :math:`Q`).

 In its native form, TORAX is an open-loop simulator: input parameters such as loop voltage / plasma current, or heating sources are predefined for the entire simulation (time series), and the plasma